Laura Tunbridge: Biography

-Tunbridge studied music at The Queen's College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1996.
+Tunbridge was born in London, England in 1974.
+She studied music at The Queen's College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1996.
 She studied for a Master of Arts (MA) degree in musicology from the University of Nottingham, graduating in 1997 with a distinction.
 She then moved to the United States where she studied for Master of Fine Arts (MFA) and Doctor of Philosophy (PhD) degrees at Princeton University: she completed her PhD in musicology in 2002.

 Tunbridge began her academic career as a lecturer in music at the University of Reading from 2002 to 2004.
 She then moved to the University of Manchester where she was a senior lecturer in music analysis and critical theory.
-In October 2014, she joined the University of Oxford, and was elected a Fellow and tutor in music at St Catherine's College, Oxford.
+In October 2014, she joined the University of Oxford, and was elected a Henfrey Fellow and tutor in music at St Catherine's College, Oxford.
 In 2017, she was awarded a Title of Distinction as Professor of Music.

 In 2020, she was elected a Member of the Academia Europaea (MAE).
 In 2021, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
+She has been appointed as the Heather Professor of Music at the University of Oxford from October 2025.